Code-Institute-Submissions/milestone_project_1-1/README.md

 My goal for the design was very simple: to make a colorful, intuitive and understandable website consist of 4 pages.
 I have chosen to use different colors for the website for the best user experience, since its a retro website.

-On the first page (home-page) the user is able to easily navigate by scrolling through the page, going to different pages of the website,  watch the video of the band and look throught the images.
+On the first page (home-page) the user is able to easily navigate by scrolling through the page, going to different pages of the website,  watch the video of the band and look through the images.
 On the second page (about-page) the user could read extensively about the artists.
 On the third page (music-page) the user could listen to the audio files of the band.
 Eventually on the last page (bookings-page) the user could fill the form to book the band and ask for a quote.

 <strong>#Technologies Used</strong>